-• Taken out of service immediately.
+- Taken out of service immediately.

-- Tagged or labeled as "Do Not Use". - Reported to the appropriate individual for repair.
+- Tagged or labeled as "Do Not Use".

+- Reported to the appropriate individual for repair.

 Do not attempt to repair any electrical equipment yourself unless you are properly trained and authorized to do so.

 If safety issues persist, please notify your supervisor.

-11.7 Training Requirements and Competency Assessment
+14.7 Training Requirements and Competency Assessment

-Training Requirement, Class Title Target Audience Frequency Basic Electrical Safety Awareness All Employees At time of employment and periodically thereafter as part of our Core Safety Training Program Advanced Electrical Safety Employees who work directly with electrical systems from 50 to 600 volts, Qualified or Authorized Persons Annually Lock Out/Tag Out Employees who work directly with electrical systems from 50 to 600 volts, Qualified or Authorized Persons Annually Hazardous Electrical Voltage Safety Employees who work with or in the proximity of electrical equipment or systems over 600 volts, Qualified Electrical Worker (QEW) Annually
+Training Requirement, Class Title Target Audience Frequency Basic Electrical Safety Awareness All Employees At time of employment and periodically thereafter as part of our Core Safety Training Program Advanced Electrical Safety Employees who work directly with electrical systems from 50 to 600 volts, Qualified or Authorized Persons Annually Lock Out/Tag Out Employees who work directly with electrical systems from 50 to 600 volts, Qualified or Authorized Persons Annually